~ Oxytocin is a hormone produced in the brain and known for being the ‘love hormone’.

-Oxytocin is produced at a high level during childbirth, relaxing the cervix and causing contractions.
+During childbirth, oxytocin production is high to allow the cervix to relax and to cause contractions.
 Interestingly, it also crosses the placenta and acts on the neurotransmitters of the baby, preparing him or her for birth.
-It is also involved in breastfeeding and milk let down.
+After birth, its involvement includes breastfeeding and milk let down.

 Outside of the physiological roles in childbirth, oxytocin acts as in the brain as a neuropeptide and influences social activity and group bonding.

-Oxytocin is synthesized in a series of steps, starting with the OXT gene, which creates the inactive precursor needed for the hormone.
-The final activation is catalyzed by the PAM enzyme, which needs vitamin C as a co-factor.
+Oxytocin synthesis occurs in a series of steps, starting with the OXT gene, which creates the inactive precursor needed for the hormone.
+The final activation happens because of catalyzation by the PAM enzyme, which needs vitamin C as a co-factor.

-In general, genetic variants that decrease oxytocin production have been found in psychological studies to decrease a person’s social sensitivity and empathy.
+In general, genetic variants that decrease oxytocin production have shown in psychological studies to decrease a person’s social sensitivity and empathy.
 Before all of you with high oxytocin levels start thinking “oh no, poor thing” (ha!), there are some positive outcomes from not being as emotional.
-Genetic variants linked to lower empathy and less socially sensitive were found to be more resilient in the face of childhood maltreatment.[study][study]
+Genetic variants linked to lower empathy and less socially sensitive were found to be more resilient in the face of childhood maltreatment.[ref][ref]

 A mother’s oxytocin levels also play a role in a baby’s response to early life stress, both before and after the baby is born.
 Yes, you can blame your mom if your brain isn’t wired the same way as others.[ref]